GoogleChrome/web.dev/src/site/content/en/blog/optimizing-content-efficiency-loading-third-party-javascript/index.md

   if their servers respond slowly, even if the embed is using async or defer.

-Context is important and the solution to costly third-parties can depend on your site and ability to configure how third-party code is being loaded.
-Thankfully a number of solutions and tools exist to find and fix issues with third-party resources.
+Context is important and the solution to costly third-parties can depend on your site and your ability to configure how you load third-party code.
+Thankfully, a number of solutions and tools exist to find and fix issues with third-party resources.